fMuchka/korespondencniMars/README.md

 4. Add users in the Firebase Authentication tab using emails such as `name@mars.local` and set their passwords for local testing.

+## Authentication notes

+- This project uses a nickname-first pattern in the UI (users enter a `name`), which maps to an email under the hood (for example `alice@mars.local`) so Firebase Email/Password auth can be used while the app shows a friendly nickname.
+- The app UI supports requesting a password reset and changing passwords for logged-in users.
+The Login page no longer supports creating new users (registration) in this scaffold — user accounts should be created in Firebase Console or using a trusted backend.
+- Caveat: if you use a fake/local email domain (for example `@mars.local`) the password reset email cannot actually be delivered.
+For password reset emails to reach users you must use a real email domain and make sure your Firebase project is configured to send email (or use a server-side flow to generate reset links and deliver them through your own channel).

+## Production suggestions

+- Note: The app implements a client-side change-password flow that requires the user to enter their current password to reauthenticate before updating their password.
+This is necessary due to Firebase security rules (recent authentication required for sensitive operations).

 ## How to run

 1. Install dependencies